Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Note: This driver is really crappy.
 It's a porting from the OSS driver, which is a result of black-magic reverse engineering.
-The detection of codec will fail if the driver is loaded *after* X-server as described above.
+The detection of codec will fail if the woke driver is loaded *after* X-server as described above.
 You might be able to force to load the module, but it may result in hang-up.
 Hence, make sure that you load this module *before* X if you encounter this kind of